goodluckoguzie/goodluckoguzie.github.io/cv.md

 ## Profile

-**AI Researcher and Lecturer** with PhD from Aston University and 5+ years teaching experience.
+**AI Researcher and Lecturer** with PhD from Aston University and 13+ years of programming and teaching experience.

 **Research:** Published in top-tier conferences (UKCI 2023, IEEE PRML 2024).
 Expertise in:
 - Developing novel neural network architectures (Cosine-Gated LSTM)